 During the 2018-19 saeson he made his German debut at Theater Dortmund as Figaro in Il Barbiere di Siviglia and at the Stuttgart State Opera as Yeletsky in Pique Dame.
 He returned to Italy for Mathias Wissmann in Prokoviev's Fiery Angel at the Opera di Roma and debuted at the Rossini Opera Festival in Pesaro as Don Profondo in Il viaggio a Reims.

-Other recent and upcoming engagements include Taddeo in Italy, Nixon (Nixon in China) at Theater Dortmund, Figaro in Stuttgart and Onegin in Santiago Chile.
+Other recent engagements include Nixon (Nixon in China) at Theater Dortmund, Figaro in Stuttgart and Onegin in Santiago Chile as well as The Fiery Angel at Teatro del Opera in Rome and a tour with L’italiana in Algeri by Rossini (Taddeo) in several cities of Italy.